 Full text available here with the permission of the author.

 This course introduces students to the study and practice of US public administration and policy.
 It also focuses on the dynamics of the democratic governance process.

 PA 5310 Public Finance Administration

 This course examines the applied aspects of public finance including operating budgets, revenue estimation, capital budgeting, financial planning, budgetary decision-making, cost benefit analysis, and life-cycle costing.
 In addition, strategies for budget justification, presentation, and implementation are examined.
 The use of various budgetary tools and techniques are emphasized.

 This course applies quantitative methods to problems faced by public administration practitioners.
 Topics include the use of descriptive and inferential statistics as they apply to decision-making in public management.
 Students gain hands-on experience with data collection, analysis, and interpretation. .

 PA 5312 Program Evaluation and Advanced Statistical Analysis

-An advanced course in the application of quantitative methods to the evaluation of public policies and programs with emphasis on the administrative and management environment.
+This is an advanced course in the application of quantitative methods for the evaluation of public policies and programs.
+The course emphasizes the administrative and managerial environment.